NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 # Detailed design
 [design]: #detailed-design

+First we describe how stabilization should work in general.
+Then we describe the order in which things are stabilized.
+Finally we combine both into a list of step.

+## The general stabilization process --- audit, refine, and *then* stabilze

+Stabilization is not a matter of just flipping a switch on an implementation that has accrued for a period of time.
+Because the moment before stabilization is our last chance to make major changes, it is crucial that we look over what is being stabilized.

+To stabilize a piece of function we must do these things:

+1. **Audit the functionality**

+   Making note of the current state.
+   Do this publicly so the Nix community writ large has a chance to weigh in.

+2. **Propose refinements of the functionality**

+   It is reasonable to notice things that were not noticed before the audit.
+   Features can either be changed, or they can be carefully carved out as ineligible for stabilization at this time, and left to be dealt with in a later round of this process.

+   Note that for large, complex, and controversial features, an RFC is also required (per usual) to advance to the next step.
+   The acceptance of the RFC concludes the "propose refinements" step.

+3. **Create a "release candidate"**

+   It should be possible to enable just the experimental that is ready for stabilization *in isolation*, without also enabling other unstable functionality.
+   This is important to allow users (and tests!) to try it out and make sure it is a meaningful feature in its own right, and not just a partially-complete things that relies on the further unstable features.

+   If we have an RFC, the release candidate experimental feature should match the RFC.

+4. **Actually stabilize**

+   Only this last step is "stabilization proper".

+## CLI in waves, then Flakes

+As discussed in the motivation, we want to stabilize the less controversial Flake-agnostic new CLI before Flakes.
+In addition, the CLI can itself be split up for more fine-grained rounds of stabilization.

+The rounds thus look like this:

+1. CLI
+   1. "installable"-free Store-only CLI
+   2. Rest of the Store-only CLI (includes "derived path" installables)
+   3. Rest of the flake-agnostic CLI
+2. Flakes

+## Combined plan

 Step 1 is technical work, with a self-imposed deadline so we can be sure it doesn't delay stabilization too long.
 The remaining steps are stabilization steps.
 For each of them, a separate RFC or other discussion medium will describe the new interfaces to be stabilized, and solicit feedback.

-## Step 0: Audit, refine, and stabilize the store-only installable-free CLI
+### Step 0: Audit, refine, and stabilize the store-only installable-free CLI

 There are certain commands like `nix store gc`, `nix store ping` that do not take any positional arguments.
-As @roberth elsewhere pointed out, because these commands have so few degrees of freedom, they are some of the easiest to stabilize --- there is simply less to pour over and possibly bikeshed.
+As @roberth elsewhere pointed out, because these commands have so few degrees of freedom, they are some of the easiest to stabilize --- there is simply less to pour over and possibly bike-shed.

-We can start stabilizing them right away, either in a batch, or one by one.

-## Step 1: Split out a store-only Nix
+### Step 1: Split out a store-only Nix

 This is detailed design from (accepted) [RFC 134].